 Featuring stealth design, the corvettes are intended for missions such as patrolling coastal waters, maritime security, anti-surface warfare (ASuW), anti-submarine warfare (ASW) and anti-air warfare (AAW).

 Gremyashchy-class corvettes construction

 Construction on the Project 20385-class began in May 2011.
-Keel for the lead corvette in the class, named Gremyashchy, was laid in February 2012 and the installation of main engines was completed in May 2016.
+The keel for the lead corvette in the class, named Gremyashchy, was laid in February 2012, and the installation of main engines was completed in May 2016.
 The ship is expected to be launched in May 2017.

 Gremyashchy-class design and features